 Once you have been notified of your Service Family Accommodation (SFA) allocation, you will need to make the necessary arrangements for moving into your SFA.
-You can find useful information on how to make this as stress-free as possible in the Moving in section and step-by-step guide on the Amey website.
+You can find useful information on how to make this as stress-free as possible in the Moving in section of the Pinnacle website.

 On arrival at your new SFA, you should expect to find your accommodation to be of a certain standard of repair and cleanliness.
-Amey, hold the contract to maintain and repair SFAs in the UK.
-They will endeavour to bring your new home up to the Move-in standard before you move in.
-Details on move in standards including a checklist can be found in the Move in standards section on the Amey website.
+The contractors (Amey, Pinnacle, VIVO) will endeavour to bring your new home up to the Move-in standard before you move in.
+Details on move in standards including a checklist can be found in the Moving In section on the Pinnacle website.

 As the occupant it is your responsibility to register your dissatisfaction with the condition of your new SFA with Amey’s Accommodation Officer on Move-in day or within a 14-day period immediately following your Move-in date.